GII/emdb_core/README.md

 - Commander node.
 A client component cannot directly manage the execution nodes.
 Instead, it interacts with the Commander node façade through its ROS2 interface (services and topics).
 - Cognitive nodes.
 The architecture must necessarily include at least one package with an implementation of specific cognitive nodes of the cognitive mechanism: perceptions, policies, needs, goals, etc. The current reference implementation is in the [emdb_cognitive_nodes_gii repository](https://github.com/GII/emdb_cognitive_nodes_gii), but it is possible to replace it with another one that fulfill the same interface.
 - Cognitive processes.
 The current reference implementation is in the [emdb_cognitive_processes_gii repository](https://github.com/GII/emdb_cognitive_processes_gii).
 Right now, there is only one process, the Main Cognitive Loop.
 This process handles the classical e-MDB loop: reading perceptions, calculation of activations (determining relevant contexts), selecting policies, and executing policies.

+This repository is dedicated to store the execution middleware (commander node + execution node) and the long-term memory development.
+There are 3 ROS 2 packages:

+- _core_.
+Implementation for the commander node, the execution node, the long-term memory, and the base implementation for all the cognitive nodes.
+- _core_interfaces_.
+Needed services and messages definitions.
+- _dummny_nodes_.
+Minimum implementation for each cognitive node.
+The idea is to have cognitive nodes as barebones as possible to run experiments where we only want to focus on an specific cognitive node variation / algorithm.
+In these cases, we want to reduce the remaining part of the cognitive architecture to a minimum functional set of elements, to avoid interferences when studying a specific change in a given cognitive node.

 ## Installation